|Bid||0.00 x 900|

 |Ask||0.00 x 800|

 |Expense Ratio (net)||0.10%|

-In the previous part of this series, we looked at Ferrari’s (RACE) higher Q2 2018 shipments to China, Taiwan, and Hong Kong.
-Last year, its Mainland China shipments rose, and its shipments to Hong Kong and Taiwan remained nearly flat.
-Now let’s take a look at Ferrari’s second-quarter shipments to the Americas segment, which includes its largest single market, the United States.
+In the previous part of this series, we looked at Ferrari’s (RACE) higher third-quarter shipments to China, Taiwan, and Hong Kong.
+On the negative side, the company’s third-quarter YoY shipment growth rate to China, Hong Kong, and Taiwan fell as compared to the first and second quarter of 2018.
+In 2017, the company’s mainland China shipments rose, while its shipments to Hong Kong and Taiwan remained nearly flat.

 On October 31, Fiat Chrysler Automobiles’ (FCAU) forward EV-to-EBITDA (enterprise value-to-EBITDA) multiple was 1.7x, much lower than General Motors’ (GM) 8.2x and Ford Motor Company’s (F) 13.4x.

 What Went Wrong for Fiat Chrysler Automobiles in Q3 2018?
 Previously in this series, we learned that Fiat Chrysler Automobiles (FCAU) reported a 9% rise in its global revenue in the third quarter.
 After North America, the EMEA (Europe, the Middle East, and Africa) region is Fiat Chrysler’s second-largest segment.

 As the buying bonanza typical of the holiday shopping season approaches, the strong consumer confidence in the U.S. economy could help bolster consumer sector-related ETFs.
 According to the Conference ...